Measurements on Melting Pressure, Metastable Solid Phases, and Molar Volume of Univariant Saturated Helium Mixture

 Since the melting pressure of pure $^4$He is lower than that of pure $^3$He, the solid mixture always contains $^4$He.
 In the limit of zero temperature, the solid phase becomes pure $^4$He \cite{EdwardsBalibar}.
 In this case the melting pressure is that of pure $^4$He plus an additional contribution due to the osmotic pressure in the dilute liquid \cite{Osmotic}.
 As temperature is increased, the melting pressure first increases quadratically, since it is mostly determined by the entropy of $^3$He in the degenerate Fermi liquid phases with practically constant solubilities \cite{Solubility}.
 At higher temperatures, $^3$He dissolves into the solid at larger quantities.
-This turns the melting pressure down, while its maximum is obtained at around 300~mK.
+This turns the melting pressure down, so that a maximum is obtained at around 300~mK.
 The melting pressure falls below that of pure $^4$He at about 400~mK and reaches a minimum in the range of 1~K. During increasing concentration of the solid phase, the preferable crystal structure changes from hexagonal close-packed (hcp) of pure $^4$He to body-centered cubic (bcc), which is the same structure as in pure $^3$He.
 This change occurs at the maximum melting pressure, which then is a quadruple point.

 In this paper we report the results of measurements on the melting pressure of the concentration-saturated helium mixture between 10~mK and 460~mK and the observed nucleation pressures for creating new crystals at various temperatures.
-This work extends the previous measurements from below 1~mK to 10~mK \cite{EliasMeltingPressure}.
+This work extends the previous experiments, which were measured from below 1~mK to 10~mK \cite{EliasMeltingPressure}.
 The molar volume of the dilute liquid phase at the melting pressure is given as well.
 We also report the existence of metastable solid phases around the maximum pressure.